1o1swapnil/aws-comprehensive-extractor/README.md

 Q: Can I add more services?
 A: Yes!
 The script is modular.
 Add your extraction logic and register it in the main extraction list.

+🤝 Contact
+For questions, suggestions, or support, open an issue or contact 1o1swapnilk@gmail.com.

 Star this repo if you find it useful! ⭐